iggredible/Learn-Vim/ch01_starting_vim.md

 :help
 ```

-Or `:h` for short.
+`:h` for short.
 You can also pass the `:h` command the subject you want to learn as an argument.
 For example, to learn more about different ways to quit Vim, you can type:

 ```
 :h write-quit
 ```

+How do I know to search for `write-quit`?
+I actually don't.
+I just type `:h`, type "quit", then press `<tab>`.
+Vim displays relevant keyword options to choose from.
+If you ever need to look for a functionality ("I wish Vim can do this..."), just type `:h` and try pressing `<tab>` against the different keywords.

 ## Opening a File